Top

 When compared to debentures, loans are more accessible in terms of attaining ready cash; however, they usually have a higher interest cost.
 Furthermore, debentures are freely traded in secondary markets, providing liquidity that traditional loans cannot.

-Advantages And Disadvantages of Debentures
+Advantages And Disadvantages Of Debentures

 Key Advantages